cose-wg/HPKE/draft-ietf-cose-hpke.md

 The COSE_Key with the existing key types can be used to represent KEM private or public keys.
 When using a COSE_Key for COSE-HPKE, the following checks are made:

-* The "kty" field MUST be present, and it MUST be one of the key types for HPKE KEM.
-* If the "kty" field is "OKP" or "EC2", the "crv" field MUST be present and it MUST be a curve for HPKE KEM.
-* If the "alg" field is present, it MUST be one of the supported COSE-HPKE "alg" values and the key type of its KEM MUST match the "kty" field.
+* If the "kty" field is "AKP", then the public and private keys SHALL be raw HPKE public and private keys (respectively) for the KEM used by the algorithm.
-  If the "kty" field is "OKP" or "EC2", the curve of the KEM MUST match the "crv" field.
-  The valid combinations of the "alg", "kty" and "crv" are shown in {{ciphersuite-kty-crv}}.
+* Otherwise, the key MUST be suitable for the KEM used by the algorithm.
+In case the "kty" parameter is "EC2" or "OKP", this means the value of "crv" parameter is suitable.
+For the algorithms defined in this document, the valid combinations of the KEM, "kty" and "crv" are shown in  {{ciphersuite-kty-crv}}.
 * If the "key_ops" field is present, it MUST include only "derive bits" for the private key and MUST be empty for the public key.